A Father And His Three Children Have Spent Quarantine Cleaning Headstones At Local Cemeteries

 Ryan van Emmenis, a father of three from Winsford, Cheshire in England, has been spending his quarantine during the coronavirus pandemic cleaning local headstones.
-Joined by his children, Ryan has been visiting local cemeteries to give some neglected headstones some love and care, according to Tank’s Good News.
+Joined by his children, Brooke, 12, Lana, 4, and Larsson, 3, Ryan has been visiting local cemeteries to give some neglected headstones some love and care, according to The Surrey Comet.

-No one asked Ryan to do this kind gesture, nor is he being paid to do so.
-This was just something he wanted to do in an effort to give back to the community and show some respect to people that have passed away.
-He was inspired to begin this project when he saw a friend’s post on Facebook depicting a loved one’s well worn looking headstone.
-Ryan owns a professional cleaning company himself and was happy to offer a free cleaning of the stone to freshen it up.
-Before long, this became a daily activity for he and his children.
+No one asked Ryan to clean, nor is he being paid to do so.
+This was something he wanted to do to give back to the community and show some respect to people that have passed away.
+He was inspired to begin this project when he saw a friend’s post on Facebook depicting a loved one’s time-battered headstone.
+Ryan, who owns a professional cleaning company himself, was happy to offer a free cleaning of the stone to freshen it up.
+Before long, this became a daily activity for him and his children.

 They started out at St. Chad’s and Swanlow Park cemeteries which are close to their home.
-Because his children are still quite young, they are more than happy to start out the process with some soap and water.
+Because his children are still quite young, they are more than happy to begin the process with some soap and water.
 After that, Ryan comes in to complete the job with strong cleaning chemicals.
 By the time they are done, even the oldest headstones look like new again.

-In an interview, Ryan explained that he feels this project is important as it shows his children why it is important to have respect for others.
+In an interview, Ryan explained that he feels this project is meaningful as it shows his children why it is important to have respect for others.

 “It’s good for the children to learn a little bit of history but also respect their environment.
 As young as they are, they can still get involved and they can still help.
 Obviously they don’t do the chemical side of things, but they can do the brushing.
 They’re quite good at it to be fair.”